 GCU Digital Film Department

 Do you enjoy the art of storytelling?
-The GCU Digital Film Department in the College of Arts and Media provides a unique track into the world of visual and technical storytelling.
-Under the guidance of film industry professionals, the GCU Digital Film program is focused on narrative storytelling and instilling strong technical skills in both production and screenwriting.
-Students gain hands-on experience in the first semester of their freshman year.
-By graduation, students will have received multiple years of learning and training in a variety of skillsets that are applicable to a wide range of industries.
+The GCU digital film department in the College of Arts and Media can provide a pathway into the world of visual and technical storytelling.
+Under the guidance of film industry professionals, the GCU digital film program is focused on narrative storytelling and instilling strong technical skills in both production and screenwriting.
+You will be given the opportunity to gain hands-on experiences in the first semester of your freshman year.
+Over the course of your program, you can potentially receive multiple years of learning and training in a variety of skill sets that can be applicable to a wide range of industries.

-Whether you have a passion for production or writing, GCU Digital Film degrees ensure you receive an all-round technical and writing skillset.
-Students may take a digital film degree with an emphasis on production to learn about filmmaking from behind the camera, or an emphasis on screenwriting to learn how to construct the next great character and story.
+Whether you have a passion for production or writing, GCU digital film degrees can help you achieve an all-round technical and writing skill set.
+You have the option to take a digital film degree with an emphasis in production to learn about filmmaking from behind the camera, or an emphasis in screenwriting to learn how to construct the next great character and story.

 Loading Form

-The faculty for GCU Digital Film is made up of award-winning industry professionals who hold years of experience in a variety of areas in digital film.
-In conjunction with our Faculty Advisory Board, Digital Film faculty members ensure that each Digital Film class contains assignments that teach employable skills for the current film and television industry.
+The faculty for GCU digital film is made up of award-winning industry professionals who hold years of experience in a variety of areas in digital film.
+In conjunction with our Faculty Advisory Board, digital film faculty members work to incorporate assignments in each digital film class that teach employable skills for the current film and television industry.

 Academic Relationships